glFusion/birthdays/README.md

 If you wish to have birthdays appear in a separate calendar in Evlist, go into the Evlist plugin configuration and add a new Plugin-Calendar Mapping under Integrations.
 Name the item "birthdays" and select the Evlist calendar to use for birthday events.

+The event permissions are set based on the group(s) that have the `birthday.view` privilege.

 ## Management
 The only option in the Administration area is to sync all birthdays.
 This simply re-saves all records, thus forcing other plugins to be